atomizejs/cereal/README.md

 # Cereal

-Serialisation Library for JavaScript that respects object aliases, copes with cycles in the object graph, and understands `undefined`.
+Serialisation Library for JavaScript that respects object aliases, copes with cycles in the object graph, understands `undefined`, and can cope with arrays that have arbitrary properties.

 Can be used either client-side or in NodeJS.